pennhanlee/tp/docs/UserGuide.md

 #### Windows Users
 1. Double-click the `bookmark.jar` file to start the application. <br>
-*If you're starting _bookmark_ for the first time, you will see some sample books!
-Simply delete them with our delete command if you want a fresh start!*
+*If you're starting the application for the first time, you will see some sample books.
+Simply delete them with our delete command if you want a fresh start.*

-1. Add your first book! <br> Invoke your first command by typing this in the input box located at the bottom of the application. <br>
+1. Add your first book. <br> Invoke your first command by typing this in the input box located at the bottom of the application. <br>
 `add n/My First Book g/NonFiction t/Yay tp/1000`

-1. You should see that My First Book will be added into the list of books you see!
+1. You should see that My First Book will be added into the list of books stored.

 #### MacOS Users